dany1061/3os.org/docs/linux/general/general.md

 ### Optional: change ssh port

 edit `/etc/ssh/sshd_config`
-change the port to a disaired one
+change the port to a desired one

 ```bash
 port 1337